Can't get no satisfaction? It might be time to leave!

 1. You don't get Sunday night dread

 We all know that feeling.
 Some people call it the Sunday Scaries.
-Whether it sets in right after your Sunday lunch or, perhaps, a little later around 8 PM, the dread is real.
+Whether it sets in right after your Sunday lunch or, perhaps, a little later in the evening, the dread is real.
 It's the realisation that the fun and games are over and it's Monday tomorrow.
 While few of us enjoy the weekend coming to a close, if you're constantly worrying about the week ahead before it's even started, that could be a red flag.
 Often enough, this is a sign that you're not happy in your workplace.
 Perhaps you dislike your boss.
 Perhaps you've outgrown your role.

 2. You can see a clear path forward

 Never underestimate the power of career progression.
 When you're working in a role, where do you see yourself going?
 While it may sound like a cliche, understanding what the future holds for you could make a big difference to how you feel.
 Research suggests that employees who have development opportunities are 15% more likely to be engaged at work.
-Put simply, when you know that the only way is up (in terms of your job!), chances are you will be more inclined to give it your all every day.
+Put simply, when you know that the only way is up, chances are you will be more inclined to give it your all every day.

 Of course, if you're unsure about where your current role is leading you, it may be time to change tack.
-You could first speak to your manager and ask them whether there is any room for progression.
+You could first speak to your manager, to ask them whether there is any room for progression.
 Alternatively, when you have an appraisal, you may find that the timing is perfect.
-Should you find that there's nowhere for you to go—in this particular company—it's worth looking elsewhere.
+Should you find that there's nowhere for you to go - in this particular company - it's worth looking elsewhere.

 3. Your manager respects you